aris-mav/NMRInversions.jl/docs/src/types_structs.md

-# Types and Structures

-In order to take advantage of julia's multiple dispatch, we need to define some structures which can be used as input to our functions.
+In order to take advantage of Julia's multiple dispatch, we need to define some structures which can be used as input to our functions.

 !!! info